-Statutory Basis Rationale Restriction Authority To Impose Authority To Lift or Waive FOREIGN AID: AUTHORIZAT ION AND APPROPRIATIONS Sec.
+Statutory Basis Rationale Restriction Authority To Impose Authority To Lift or Waive FOREIGN AID: UTHORIZAT ION AND APPROPRIATIONS Sec.
 307, Foreign Assistance Act of 1961 (P.L.
 87-195; 22 U.S.C.
 2227; as amended) General foreign policy reasons Limits proportionate share of foreign aid to international organizations which, in turn, expend funds in Iran.
 Statutory requirement No waiver; exemption for certain UNICEF and IAEA programs.
 Secretary of State may block funds if he determines that IAEA programs are "inconsistent with U.S. nonproliferation and safety goals, will provide Iran with training or expertise, or are being used as a cover for the acquisition of sensitive nuclear technology" and notifies Congress.
 Sec.
-7007, Foreign Operations Appropriations (P.L.
-113-76; 128 Stat.
-494; as continued) General foreign policy reasons Prohibits direct funding to the Government of Iran, including Export-Import Bank funds.
+7007, Foreign Operations Appropriations (Div.
+J, P.L.
+113-235; 128 Stat.
+2130) General foreign policy reasons Prohibits direct funding to the Government of Iran, including Export-Import Bank funds.
 Statutory requirement No waiver, though "notwithstanding" clauses elsewhere in appropriations and authorization statutes could result in aid being made available.
 Sec.
-7015(f), Foreign Operations Appropriations (P.L.
-113-76; 128 Stat.
-499; as continued) General foreign policy reasons Prohibits most foreign aid to Iran, "except as provided through the regular notification procedures of the Committees on Appropriations."
+7015(f), Foreign Operations Appropriations (Div.
+J, P.L.
+113-235; 128 Stat.
+2130) General foreign policy reasons Prohibits most foreign aid to Iran, "except as provided through the regular notification procedures of the Committees on Appropriations."
 Statutory requirement President may waive or lift by exercising notification procedures of the Committee on Appropriations.
 Sec.
-7041(b), Foreign Operations Appropriations (P.L.
-112-76; 128 Stat.
-523; as continued) Nuclear nonproliferation Prohibits U.S. Export-Import Bank from providing financing "to any person that is subject to sanctions under" Sec.
+7041(b), Foreign Operations Appropriations (Div.
+J, P.L.
+113-235; 128 Stat.
+2130) Nuclear nonproliferation Prohibits U.S. Export-Import Bank from providing financing "to any person that is subject to sanctions under" Sec.
 5(a)(2) or (3) of the Iran Sanctions Act of 1996-those under sanctions for engaging in production or export to Iran of refined petroleum products.
 Statutory requirement No waiver, though those sanctioned under Sec.
 5(a)(2) and (3), Iran Sanctions Act of 1996, is subject to change.
 See below.